NeilAucoin/Video-Game-EDA/README.md

 -- data base, used for repeat passes to catch missed/skipped games

 Combine Data
-- -- Combines json files from RAWG Scraper into one csv file
+- -Combines json files from RAWG Scraper into one csv file
-- --- Skips JSON decoding errors and tracks files processed
+- -Skips JSON decoding errors and tracks files processed

 Data Exploration and Cleaning
 - -Used to get an overview of the data